Self-driving car: Development

-Regulation

-Europe is developing a new "Driver Control Assistance Systems" (DCAS) level 2 regulation to no longer limit the use of lane changing systems to roads with 2 lanes and a physical separation from traffic in the opposite direction.

-China forbid the use of misleading advertising terms.
-Updates to vehicles already delivered to customers requires regulatory approval.

-The US required for towed cars a report to the National Highway Traffic Safety Administration (NHTSA).
-New rule limit those reports to car crashes and incidents with death, individual being transported to a hospital for medical treatment, struck vulnerable road user, or airbag deployment.

-Level 3 – Conditional Automation
+Level 3 – Conditional automation

 As of April 2024, two car manufacturers have sold or leased Level 3 cars: Honda in Japan, and Mercedes in Germany, Nevada and California.

-Mercedes Drive Pilot has been available on the EQS and S-class sedan in Germany since 2022, and in California and Nevada since 2023.
+Until January 2026, Mercedes Drive Pilot had been available on the EQS and S-class sedan in Germany since 2022, and in California and Nevada since 2023.
 A subscription costs between €5,000 and €7,000 for three years in Germany and $2,500 for one year in the United States.
 Drive Pilot can only be used when the vehicle is traveling under 40 mph, there is a vehicle in front, readable line markings, during the day, clear weather, and on freeways mapped by Mercedes down to the centimeter (100,000 miles in California).
 As of April 2024, one Mercedes vehicle with this capability has been sold in California.
+In January 2026, Mercedes removed the feature from its cars in favor of an upcoming Level 2 capability.

+As of 2026, the only Level 3 cars in China are Deepal SL03 and Arcfox αS.

 Development

 Honda continued to enhance its Level 3 technology.
 As of 2023, 80 vehicles with Level 3 support had been sold.

 Mercedes-Benz received authorization in early 2023 to pilot its Level 3 software in Las Vegas.
 California also authorized Drive Pilot in 2023.

 BMW commercialized its AC in 2021.
-In 2023 BMW stated that its Level-3 technology was nearing release.
-It would be the second manufacturer to deliver Level-3 technology, but the only one with a Level 3 technology which works in the dark.
+In 2023 BMW stated that its Level 3 technology was nearing release.
+It would be the second manufacturer to deliver Level 3 technology, but the only one with a Level 3 technology which works in the dark.

 In 2023, in China, IM Motors, Mercedes, and BMW obtained authorization to test vehicles with Level 3 systems on motorways.

 In September 2021, Stellantis presented its findings from its Level 3 pilot testing on Italian highways.
 Stellantis's Highway Chauffeur claimed Level 3 capabilities, as tested on the Maserati Ghibli and Fiat 500X prototypes.

 Polestar, a Volvo Cars' brand, announced in January 2022 its plan to offer Level 3 autonomous driving system in the Polestar 3 SUV, a Volvo XC90 successor, with technologies from Luminar Technologies, Nvidia, and Zenseact.

 In January 2022, Bosch and the Volkswagen Group subsidiary CARIAD released a collaboration for autonomous driving up to Level 3.
 This joint development targets Level 4 capabilities.

 Hyundai Motor Company is enhancing cybersecurity of connected cars to offer a Level 3 self-driving Genesis G90.
 Kia and Hyundai Korean car makers delayed their Level 3 plans, and will not deliver Level 3 vehicles in 2023.